 Some people might view frogs as slimy, creepy pets.
 However, from cute dwarf aquatic frogs to homely giant bullfrogs, these animals can be very interesting pets.
 Like lizards, they do require some extra effort to get their environment right.
 But other than that, they can be fairly easy to care for, and some species are quite vocal with beautiful calls.Continue to 9 of 10 below.

 These nifty little critters are fascinating pets to watch—if you can spot them.
 Their natural defense is having excellent camouflage among the branches they live in.
 But many people probably would not appreciate sharing their home with a 4-inch insect that excels at hide-and-seek.
 They can be housed in an aquarium with a secure mesh top that’s outfitted like their natural environment.

 10 of 10

 Giant African land snails are not available in the United States, but they are surprisingly popular in the United Kingdom.
-These snails are definitely giants, with some species reaching a foot long as adults.
-However, they are fairly easy to care for, and they reproduce very readily to the point of becoming an invasive species, which is one reason they are not allowed into the U.S.
+These snails are giants, with some species reaching a foot long as adults.
+However, they are fairly easy to care for, and they reproduce very readily to the point of becoming an invasive species, which is one reason they are not allowed into the United States.